confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

 CREATE TABLE OUTPUT AS SELECT V0, COUNT(*) AS COUNT FROM INPUT GROUP BY V0;
 -- fails with duplicate column error on 'V0'.

--- Note: the equivalent query would of failed before the any-key-name work:
+-- Note: the equivalent query would have failed before the any-key-name work:
 CREATE TABLE OUTPUT AS SELECT ROWKEY, COUNT(*) AS COUNT FROM INPUT GROUP BY V0;
 -- fails with duplicate column error on 'ROWKEY'.
 ```